Application Instructions

 Interview Tips

-- We suggest that you log in to the interview via computer.
-Mobile devices (e.g. phones) may not work as well.
+- Log in to the interview via computer.
+Mobile devices and phones may not work as well

-- Video requires reliable internet access.
+- Video requires reliable connection to the internet.
 Free and private wireless signals should not be used.
-An Ethernet cable can provide a clear connection.
+An Ethernet cable can provide a clear connection

-- Don’t let your computer die mid-question.
+- Don’t let your computer shut down in mid-question.
 Charge your machine fully or plug it in during the interview.

 Joining the Interview